 How to Test Network Throughput Using iperf3 Tool in Linux

-With iperf, you can tune several parameters associated with timing, buffers and protocols such as TCP, UDP, SCTP.
+With iperf, you can tune several parameters associated with timing, buffers, and protocols such as TCP, UDP, SCTP.
 It comes in handy for network performance tuning operations.

-In order to acquire maximum or rather improved network performance, you need to increase the throughput as well as latency of your network’s receiving and sending capabilities.
-However, before you can go into actual tuning, you need to perform some test to gather overall network performance statistics that will guide your tuning process.
+In order to acquire maximum or rather improved network performance, you need to increase the throughput as well as the latency of your network’s receiving and sending capabilities.
+However, before you can go into actual tuning, you need to perform some tests to gather overall network performance statistics that will guide your tuning process.

-Its results include time interval in seconds, data transfered, bandwidth (transfer rate), loss, and other useful network performance parameters.
+Its results include time interval in seconds, data transferred, bandwidth (transfer rate), loss, and other useful network performance parameters.
 It is primarily intended to assist in tuning TCP connections over a particular path and this is what we will focus on in this guide.

 - Two networked computers which both have iperf3 installed.